• Skip to primary navigation

 To reach this goal, you could do the following:

-• Work for 1 hour during the lunch break.
+• Work for 1 hour during your lunch break.
 If you earn $30 per hour, you’d make $30 over the lunch hour.

 • Work for 1.5 hours during the dinner rush and average $30 per hour.
 If you did this, you’d earn $40 during the dinner rush.

-If you did that, you’d make $70 per day just by taking an hour over the lunch hour and an hour-and-a-half over the dinner rush.
+If you did the above, you’d make $70 per day just by working an hour during lunch and an hour-and-a-half during the dinner rush.
 That’d nearly get you to the $71 per day you need to earn.

-To earn a good hourly rate though, you need to use some basic strategies, which I’ve outlined in the next section.
+However, to earn a good hourly rate with DoorDash, you need to use some basic strategies, which I’ve outlined in the next section.

 Tips For How To Make $500 A Week With DoorDash

 Making $500 per week with DoorDash without working tons of hours each day requires you to be strategic.
-Here are some important tips and strategies you can use to earn more on DoorDash and make $500 per week.
+Here are some of the most important tips and strategies you can use to earn more on DoorDash and make $500 per week.

-If you want to make $500 a week with DoorDash, you’re going to want to multi-app.
-So what is multi-apping?
+If you want to make $500 a week with DoorDash, the most important thing you’re going to want to do is multi-app.
+So what exactly is multi-apping?

 The general gist of multi-apping is that instead of delivering with only one app, you use all of the food delivery apps in your market at the same time.
 In my market, I deliver using DoorDash, Uber Eats, and Grubhub.
 Whenever I want to do deliveries, I’ll turn on all three apps and accept orders from all of them.
-My goal is to pick orders going in the same general directions.
+My goal is to accept orders going in the same general directions from multiple delivery apps.
 By doing this I’m able to dramatically increase my earnings.

 The math shows you how valuable multi-apping can be.
 Most of the deliveries I accept pay between $5 and $8.
 When I’m multi-apping during peak hours, I’m typically able to complete 5 deliveries per hour.
 You can see the range of income I can earn per hour given these numbers.

-If I complete 5 deliveries per hour at $5 per delivery, I’ll make $25 per hour.
-At $6 per delivery, I’ll increase my hourly rate to $30 per hour.
+For example, if I complete 5 deliveries per hour at $5 per delivery, I’ll make $25 per hour.
+At $6 per delivery, I’ll increase my earnings to $30 per hour.
 At $7 per delivery, I’ll earn $35 per hour.
 And at $8 per delivery, I’m able to earn $40 per hour.
 To figure out how much you can make, figure out how many orders you can complete in an hour and what you think you can average per delivery.

-DoorDash is a numbers game.
-And if you’re only using DoorDash, you’re probably only going to get 3-4 deliveries per hour.
+DoorDash is a numbers game and if you’re only delivering using DoorDash, you’re probably only going to get 3-4 deliveries per hour.
 But if you can add other apps like Uber Eats or Grubhub into the mix, you can increase your earnings simply by completing more deliveries.
-The best is when you get orders from the same restaurant all going in the same direction.
-When this happens, instead of getting paid for one delivery, you could be getting paid for 2 or 3 deliveries.
+The best thing is when you get orders from the same restaurant all going in the same direction.
+When this happens, instead of getting paid for one delivery, you could be getting paid for 2 or 3 deliveries at the same time.

-So, if you want to make $500 a week with DoorDash, try to time your dashing times with the peak lunch and dinner periods.
+So, if you want to make $500 a week with DoorDash, try to time your dashing times with the peak lunch and dinner periods to maximize your earnings.
+It might seem obvious, but I too often see Dashers working during off-peak hours when they should be doing something else.

 Again, this is pretty obvious, but worth mentioning.
-Stay in busy areas when you’re working on DoorDash.
+Stay in busy areas when you’re Dashing.
 Dense downtown areas and areas with a lot of young people tend to be the busiest places.

 The fact is, if you’re in a busy area and working during busy times, there will always be orders for you to accept.
 So, be strategic with the orders you do accept.